 We all use defence-mechanisms.
 They are part of a healthy filtering process that enables each of us to deal, more comfortably, with the vast amount of information that we encounter in our everyday lives.
-However, when defence-mechanisms like denial are over used our internal frame of reference becomes overly sheltered from reality.
+However, when defence-mechanisms such as denial are over-used, our internal-frame-of-reference becomes overly sheltered from reality.
 This means that we are more at risk from breakdowns of our mental structures from seemingly everyday information.
-As we have not adapted to all the information we have ignored, we do not know what to do when faced with that information.
+If we have not adapted to all the information we have ignored, we do not know what to do when faced with that information.
 Increasingly defensive reactions can develop in regard to an increasingly fragile and sheltered subjective view.

 Freud = Unconscious psychological strategies bought into play to cope with reality.

 1. An unconscious filtering of information to protect our view of ourselves and our view of the world from seriously conflicting information.

 Back to Top